spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/usage/making-your-response-look-good.md

     );
 ```

 Take a look at [Slacks documentation on attachments](https://api.slack.com/docs/message-attachments) to learn what's possible.
-Please not that, as of this moment attaching buttons is not supported.